Canoeing The Little Missinaibi River: Days 9 & 10 – From Crooked Lake To Missanabie to Toronto Via Healey Bay

 We had a few hours to kill so we decided to do an in-depth tour of Missanabie.
 We could also figure out where to haul our canoe and gear for the next morning’s train ride back to our starting point at Healey Bay.
 (Missanabie – population 40 or so – no longer has a train station or waiting room.)

 We walked to the entrance of Ernie’s Campground.
 At the entrance sits a building with all sorts of heavy equipment outside – dump trucks, tractors,…all the stuff you need for road building.
 It is Martel Contracting.
-It does road works, welding, tire repair, and more.
-We never did find out if this business – like Ken’s Bait Shop and Ernie’s Restaurant which we would soon visit – belongs to the same family.
+It does road work, welding, tire repair, and more.
+We never did find out if this business – like Ken’s Bait Shop and Ernie’s Restaurant which we would soon visit – belonged to the same family.

 the entrance to Ernie’s Campgrounds and Cottages – Missanabie